wsgan001/mcs-ds-notes/cs412/Readme.md

 TODO: really clear up data anti-monotonic constraints
 TODO: review for a single branch FPTree how the final patterns are generated, is this the only stop condition for the recursion?
-TODO: review that this assertion is obvious to you:  "in clospan if s is a superpattern of s' and their projected databases have the same size, then the subpattern s' can be pruned."

 Class info:
 Jia Wei Han